lrusso/Spider/README.md

 * Click "Run" and use your new app.

+* For changing the App icon, click "Assets.xcassets" in the Project navigator.

+* Click in "AppIcon" and insert the icons into the grid that just showed up (check the icon resolution for each case).

 * For getting the .app file, go back to Xcode and then click in Product/Archive.

 * Right click in the first item of the list and then click in "Show in Finder".